LS102-summer2023/project-mishikakansal/writing/outline.md

 The project will answer the following research questions:
 1) What are the practical applications of NLP in cybersecurity for detecting and preventing cyber attacks?
-2) How can NLP be used to improve the accuracy and efficiency of cybersecurity risk assessments?
+2) What are the ethical considerations when using NLP in cybersecurity, and how can they be addressed in practical applications?
 3) How can NLP be used to detect and prevent phishing attacks?

 * What are the steps you will need to take to complete this project?